-Dual card operation - maintains a mirrored configuration by using SD cards in both the slots and provides redundancy.

-(i) NOTE: When the Redundancy option is set to Mirror Mode in the Integrated Devices screen of System Setup, the information is replicated from one SD card to another.

-· Single card operation - single card operation is supported, but without redundancy.
+- Dual card operation maintains a mirrored configuration by using SD cards in both the slots and provides redundancy. - information is replicated from one SD card to another. - $\cdot$ Single card operation single card operation is supported, but without redundancy.

 The following table describes the IDSDM indicator codes: